-L’Occitane is a French skincare company founded in 1976 by Olivier Baussan.
-The company includes several brands such as L’Occitane in Provence, Le Couvent des Minimes, Melvita, L’Occitane au Brésil and Erborian.
-All of their products are made it with natural ingredients.
+L’Occitane is a renowned French skincare company that was established in 1976 by Olivier Baussan.
+The brand encompasses multiple sub-brands, including L’Occitane in Provence, Le Couvent des Minimes, Melvita, L’Occitane au Brésil, and Erborian.
+The company prides itself on using only natural ingredients in all of its products.

-As of 2020, the group gross profit margin grew by +82% mainly thanks to its China market where it performed really well on ecommerce plateforms (Tmall +30% / JD +50%) but also with the launch of its skinc are brand Elemis in 125 sephora store.
-China market is expected to topple l’Occitane biggest market (USA) in 2021 (read more here).
+The group gross profit margin grew by +82% mainly thanks to its China market where it performed really well on e-commerce platforms (Tmall +30% / JD +50%) but also with the launch of its skincare brand Elemis in 125 Sephora stores.

-Although, online retail account for the group main channel, but for Andre Offman (vice chairman of l’occitane internationnal) brick and mortar are still essential to the business, meaning the group will keep going with an O2O (Online to Offline) strategy to bring the best of the two worlds together.
+Although, online retail accounts for the group’s main channel, for Andre Offman (vice-chairman of l’Occitane international) brick and mortar is still essential to the business, meaning the group will keep going with an O2O (Online to Offline) strategy to bring the best of the two worlds together.

 “We are convinced the progress with our online and omnichannel initiatives also rides on the existence of stores and believe our long-term success will be supported by a strong store network, online activities and CRM expertise.”Source

-Since then l’occitane has also oopen a JD flagship store that has recorded stellar growth in 2020.
+In addition to its flagship store, L’Occitane has also opened a JD store that experienced strong growth in 2020.

-L’Occitane to push its Digital Channel in China (and Asia)
+L’Occitane to push its digital channels in China

-In China, the brand has received good feedback from the public with its live-streaming campaigns on divers social media.
+In China, the brand has received good feedback from the public with its live-streaming campaigns on diverse social media.

 Live streaming certainly played in our impressive sales recovery in China through April to June, as well as in the 95.8% growth we saw in our online channels at the Group level.
 With COVID-19 likely to change some shopping patterns for the foreseeable future, we plan to do more of this kind of marketing.Hoffmann